EladTal14/Shopping-Cart/README.md

 Project is created with:
 * Hooks version: 16.8
 * React-redux version: 1.0
-* Material-UI library version: 999
+* Material-UI library version: 1.2
+* Scss version: 4.14.1

 ## Setup
 To run this project, install it locally using npm: